Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are inspiration for other geeks.

 How did you come to know about GeeksforGeeks?

 One of my seniors had cracked Microsoft off-campus.
 When asked about sources to prepare from, he advised me to practice from GeeksforGeeks.
 I found GFG articles well explained and its discussion forum quite engaging.
+My full blog on how I got in Microsoft.

 Explain your journey as GeeksforGeeks moderator and how being a moderator helped you achieve your goals.